equinor/fmu-tools/docs/domain_conversion.rst

 Example 1
 ^^^^^^^^^

-Depth convert a cube from time to depth domain.
+Convert a cube from the time domain to the depth domain.

 .. code-block:: python